Sanghpriya/projects/Brain Tumor Classification using RNN-LSTM/readme.md

-# Brain Tumor Classification from MRI using CNN–LSTM
+# Brain Tumor Classification from MRI using RNN–LSTM

 This project presents a research-oriented deep learning pipeline for multi-class brain tumor classification from MRI images.
 The approach combines a pretrained CNN (ResNet18) for spatial feature extraction with an LSTM network to model spatial dependencies across ordered image patches, enabling robust discrimination among tumor types.